postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 - We should use K3's, which is free and open-source.
 - We should use Rust, which is free and open-source.
 - We should use Kubernetes, which is free and open-source.
-- We should perform a cost analysis of the OpenAI API and other AI providers and consider how best to pass these costs on to the user.
+- We should perform a cost analysis of the OpenAI API and other AI providers and consider how best to optimise the system for cost.

 ## Risks and Mitigations